AnonymousPlanet/thgtoa/README.md

 You should probably view the guide here https://anonymousplanet.github.io/thgtoa/guide.html (github markdown doesn't support the many footnotes/endnotes provided).

+A PDF download of this guide is at https://github.com/AnonymousPlanet/thgtoa/raw/main/guide.pdf

 Feel free to submit issues/recommendations/ideas using Github Issues.

 AnonymousPlanet